Infinite Possibilities/A World Filled with Love

 Dreams and discouragement

-Perhaps we might begin to imagine, then, how things must have felt for the people of Jerusalem around 475 B.C.E., two generations after they returned from exile and tried to rebuild their devastated city.
-They knew of the former glory of Jerusalem and its Temple, and the rebuilt version didn't quite measure up to the glory of Solomon's Temple.
+Perhaps we might begin to imagine, then, how things must have felt for the people of Jerusalem around 475 BCE., two generations after they returned from exile and tried to rebuild their devastated city.
+They remembered the former glory of Jerusalem and its Temple, and the rebuilt version didn’t quite measure up to the glory of Solomon’s Temple.
 Imagine the prophet Isaiah, walking through the rubble of the city.
-(The evening news from Aleppo in Syria--and this week, even Italy, with its earthquakes that have destroyed historic old towns--provides vivid images to help our imaginations.)
+(The evening news from Afghanistan, Syria, Libya, or Haiti provides vivid images to help our imaginations.)
 Much of the city was still in ruin, including homes and markets, and many people continued to suffer the effects of oppression and dislocation.
 Hunger, thirst, illness and early death, sorrow and grief, economic injustice and political turmoil were the realities of the day.

-The first generation had returned excited and full of joy about coming home to their own land, their own great city: Jerusalem.
-And yet, when the prophet we call Third Isaiah wrote the beautiful words in this week's passage, the people were still hungering for a word of hope.
-In this setting, Isaiah speaks of a vision from God, who, in the midst of human suffering and despite the long wait, is about to do a new and great thing: "to create new heavens and a new earth....be glad and rejoice forever in what I am creating: for I am about to create Jerusalem as a joy and its people as a delight" (65:17-18).
+Imagine too the first generation that had returned, excited and full of joy about coming home to their own land, their own great city: Jerusalem.
+And yet, by the time the prophet we call Third Isaiah wrote these beautiful words, the people still hungered for a word of hope.
+In this setting, Isaiah speaks of a vision from God, who, in the midst of human suffering and despite the long wait, is about to do a new and great thing: “to create new heavens and a new earth….be glad and rejoice forever in what I am creating: for I am about to create Jerusalem as a joy and its people as a delight” (65:17-18).

 No “pipe dream”

-Life is hard, and we often need our faith to sustain us in our private, personal struggles.
+Natural disasters and environmental degradation sound an ominous note over our lives, and we wonder how long creation can or will bear the consequences of our actions.
+Recognizing the connections between injustice and damage to the environment, how does the Stillspeaking God challenge us to action on behalf of creation?
+Life is hard, and sometimes we need our faith to sustain us in our private, personal struggles.
 Is faith only about our private needs and sorrows, or is God calling us in this text to a larger view?
 God speaks about what God is about to do, but do we have role in this transformation, as well?